 Unlike other skis, the base of hoks, which is actually a layer of skin, can be repaired as well.
 Hence, you won’t have to change your skis because of a damaged base.

-It’s also important to compare the terrain suitability of hoks and other skis.
-Hoks equipped with skin glide better on powder and crust snow but fail to cope with rough snow conditions.
+It’s also important to compare the terrain suitability of ski-shoes and other skis.
+Ski-shoes or hoks equipped with skins glide better on powder and crust snow but fail to cope with rough snow conditions.
 Similarly, rocks and gravel surfaces are a big no for hoks.